 Background: In early 2020, as this protocol was being developed, there were no approved treatments for COVID-19, a disease induced by the novel coronavirus SARS-CoV-2 that emerged in China in late 2019.
 The UK New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) advised that several possible treatments should be evaluated, including Lopinavir-Ritonavir, low-dose corticosteroids, and Hydroxychloroquine.
 These groups also advised that other treatments will soon emerge that require evaluation.
 A World Health Organization (WHO) expert group issued broadly similar advice.

 Eligibility and randomisation: This protocol describes a randomised trial among patients hospitalised for COVID-19.
-All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs lopinavir-ritonavir vs low-dose corticosteroids vs hydroxychloroquine vs azithromycin.
+All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs lopinavir-ritonavir vs azithromycin vs low-dose corticosteroids (children only).
 In a factorial design, eligible patients are allocated simultaneously to no additional treatment vs convalescent plasma.
 The study allows a subsequent randomisation for patients with progressive COVID-19 (evidence of hyper-inflammatory state): No additional treatment vs tocilizumab.
 For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms.

 Adaptive design: The interim trial results will be monitored by an independent Data Monitoring Committee (DMC).
 The most important task for the DMC will be to assess whether the randomised comparisons in the study have provided evidence on mortality that is strong enough (with a range of uncertainty around the results that is narrow enough) to affect national and global treatment strategies.
 In such a circumstance, the DMC will inform the Trial Steering Committee who will make the results available to the public and amend the trial arms accordingly.
+Regardless, follow-up will continue for all randomised participants, including those previously assigned to trial arms that are modified or ceased.
 New trial arms can be added as evidence emerges that other candidate therapeutics should be evaluated.

 Outcomes: The main outcomes will be death, discharge, need for ventilation and need for renal replacement therapy.
 For the main analyses, follow-up will be censored at 28 days after randomisation.
 Additional information on longer term outcomes may be collected through review of medical records or linkage to medical databases such as those managed by NHS Digital and equivalent organisations in the devolved nations.